19-22 March 2026

 Experience The Addo Elephant Trail Run

-Originally founded in 2005, it is one of the oldest trail runs in South Africa, and is also South Africa’s oldest 100 Mile ultra trail race.
+Founded in 2005, it is one of the oldest trail runs in South Africa, and is also South Africa’s oldest 100 Mile ultra trail race.

-Come and feel the excitement and thrill of running wild through the African bush!
+Feel the excitement and thrill of running wild through the African bush!

 Addo is the ONLY national park in the world that can lay claim to having the Big 7 (elephant, lion, leopard, rhino, buffalo, southern right whale and the great white shark).